-On behalf of the Dutch Ministry of Security and Justice, Privacy Company carried out a (DPIA) on Microsoft Office ProPlus (Office 2016 MSI and Office 365 CTR).
-With the permission of the Ministry, we publish this blog about our findings.
-For questions about the research you can contact SLM Rijk (Strategic Vendor Management for Microsoft within the Ministry of Justice), accessible via the Press Office from the Ministry of Justice, +31 (0)70 370 73 45.
+On behalf of the Ministry of Security and Justice, Privacy Company carried out a DPIA on DPIA on Microsoft Office ProPlus (Office 2016 MSI and Office 365 CTR).
+At the request of the Ministry, we publish this blog about the findings.
+For questions about the research you can contact SLM Rijk (Strategic Vendor Management Microsoft Rijk), accessible via press release from the Ministry of Justice, 070 370 73 45.

 The SLM Rijk conducts negotiations with Microsoft for approximately 300.000 digital work stations of the national government.
 The Enterprise version of the Office software is deployed by different governmental organisations, such as ministries, the judiciary, the police and the taxing authority.